EliaTogni/Univault/Classes/Simulation.md

 which establishes the result.

-The last passage of the demonstration also permits to have an upper bound on the probability of making an error greater than $\varepsilon$ if it is decided to use the mean of some random variables instead of the random variables themselves.
+The last passage of the demonstration also permits to have an upper bound on the probability of making an error greater than $\varepsilon$ if it is decided to use the mean of some Random Variables instead of the Random Variables themselves.

 is it also possible to choose some accuracy target in order to evaluate the simulation.
 To do so, it is necessary to be in possess of the variance, which is tipically a bold assumption.
 However, it is possible to estimate it.